iterative/dvc.org/content/blog/2022-03-16-march-22-heartbeat.md

 [In this second post](https://medium.com/mantisnlp/mlops-for-conversational-ai-with-rasa-dvc-and-cml-part-ii-3a70fe2f357d) he goes through some Rasa basics and gets the DVC pipeline setup, with its train and test stages, params, dependencies, outs and metrics.
-He also covers syncing with DVC, making changes, the `dvc repro` command, the ./dvc lock file, and pushing to remote storage.
+He also covers syncing with DVC, making changes, the `dvc repro` command, the `.dvc-lock` file, and pushing to remote storage.
 We're looking forward to the next installment when we will see how CML can be used to automatically train the model.